dacir07/360Team1/README.md

 # 360Team1
-This is for CSE360 Wednesday Team 1 project
+This is for CSE360 Wednesday Team 1 Project

 Hello!